 16.1 How Supplied

-Levothyroxine Sodium for Injection is available in three dosage strengths.
+Levothyroxine Sodium for Injection is available in two dosage strengths.

 16.2 Storage and Handling